 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed five strategies for managing conflict.
+In the last section we discussed five strategies for managing conflict.
 These five strategies for managing conflict are avoiding blame, speaking calmly, being concise, discovering points of view, and focusing on the present.

-On this track we will discuss anger due to schizophrenia.
+In this section we will discuss anger due to schizophrenia.
 Our discussion will be include three main topics.
 These three topics are anger related to delusions, strategies for coping with anger, and problem solving strategies for clients with schizophrenia.
-As you listen to this track, consider your client.
-Could hearing this track benefit your client or his or her family member?
+As you listen to this section, consider your client.
+Could hearing this section benefit your client or his or her family member?

 Samantha, age 32, also experienced paranoid delusions in which supernatural forces worked together with the FBI in a conspiracy with the cable company to spread false rumors about her sexual thoughts.
 Samantha often became angry during our sessions when her delusions were active.
 Samantha once stated, "I’m being watched!
 They’re reading my thoughts and there’s nothing I can do about it!"
 Think of your Samantha.
 How would you have responded to this outburst?

 For example, to validate Samantha’s anger, I stated, "That must be upsetting.
 It must be hard to feel like you can’t have private thoughts."
 Samantha stated, "It is!
 I get so mad sometimes!
 That’s why I break things!"
 Further validating Samantha’s anger, I stated, "I can understand.
 It sounds very frustrating."
 Samantha responded by stating, "Yeah.
 Sometimes I feel like giving up."
 I stated, "I’m glad you haven’t given up yet.
 Maybe we could figure out ways of helping you get more control over your life."